 The organization of this report is structured to conform with the prescribed format specified in the section on "Required Reports" of the Guidelines.
-Section I of this Annual Investment Report contains the Corporation's Guidelines that were most recently reapproved by the Board on July 14, 2005 pursuant to Resolution 2005-9.
-Section II contains the Guidelines that were reapproved by the Board on July 14, 2005 pursuant to Resolution 2005-9, as well as proposed amendments to these Guidelines (in black-lined format).
-Section III contains the new Guidelines with the proposed amendments contained in Section II incorporated.
-Section IV contains a concise explanation of the Guidelines and amendments.
-Section V summarizes the recorded results of the Corporation's investment activity for the year ended March 31, 2006 and a schedule of the primary dealers used for the Corporation's investment transactions during its 2005-06 fiscal year.
-Section VI contains the Independent Auditors' Investment Audit Report for the fiscal year ended March 31, 2006.
-Pursuant to the Exclusive Agent Agreement in effect for the 2005-06 fiscal year between the Corporation and the State Comptroller (the "Comptroller"), as amended, the Corporation had delegated the responsibility of investing the Corporation's monies to the Comptroller.
+Section I of this Annual Investment Report contains the Corporation's Guidelines that were most recently reapproved by the Board on July 24, 2007 pursuant to Resolution 2007-14.
+There have been no amendments to the Annual Investment Guidelines since last approved.
+Section II contains a concise explanation of the Guidelines Section III summarizes the recorded results of the Corporation's investment activity for the year ended March 31, 2007 and a schedule of the primary dealers used for the Corporation's investment transactions during its 2006-07 fiscal year.
+Section IV contains the Independent Auditors' Investment Audit Report for the fiscal year ended March 31, 2007.
+Pursuant to the Exclusive Agent Agreement between the Corporation and the State Comptroller (the "Comptroller"), as amended the Corporation had delegated the responsibility of investing the Corporation's monies to the Comptroller.

-After the Corporation's Board has reviewed and accepted this Report, copies of the Report will be submitted to the Division of the Budget, the Senate Finance Committee, the Assembly Ways and Means Committee and the Office of the State Comptroller in accordance with the Corporation's Guidelines.
+After the Corporation's Board has reviewed and accepted this Report, copies of the Report will be submitted to the Division of the Budget, the Senate Finance Committee the Assembly Ways and Means Committee and the Office of the State Comptroller in accordance with the Corporation's Guidelines.